JeshikS/CVSS-LLM/README.md

 # CVSS-LLM
-LLama LLM to automatically provide cvss score
+LLama LLM to automatically generate cvss score based on description and vulnerability type